 Communication is the most important part of the scrum as your team is moving at a faster pace and communications help to hold it all together.
 Forecasting the deliverables possible in a sprint is also needed for timely delivery.
 Shielding the team from distractions other than the work related to the sprint.

 Agile projects have a variable scope that helps the team to incorporate learning and create better products.
-Agile approaches to scope management are different from traditional methods where traditional method document the complete scope of the project without informing the teams about the product, whereas in Scrum the product owner gathers the data from the team’s knowledge of customer needs.
+Agile approaches to scope management are different from traditional methods, where the traditional method document the complete scope of the project without informing the teams about the product, whereas in Scrum, the product owner gathers the data from the team’s knowledge of customer needs.

 How scrum will help you in career growth

-A scrum master will begin a career as the role of a mentor which will help you to showcase your knowledge.
+A scrum master will begin a career in the role of a mentor, which will help you to showcase your knowledge.
 He/she will have an opportunity to move into the role of product owner after understanding the product owner’s work with sprint backlog and help build products and deliver them.